i0brendan0/pokecrystal2/INSTALL.md

 To build on Windows, install [**Cygwin**](http://cygwin.com/install.html) with the default settings.

-In the installer, select the following packages: `make` `git` `gettext` `gcc-core`
+In the installer, select the following packages: `make` `git` `gettext` `gcc-core` You may need to search for them as the installer has many packages.
+The ones you need are exactly as written.

 Then get [**rgbds 0.2.5**](https://github.com/rednex/rgbds/releases/).
 Versions 0.3.0 and later are not compatible.
 Extract the archive and put all the `exe` and `dll` files individually in `C:\cygwin64\usr\local\bin`.